Attractor properties for irreversible and reversible interacting particle systems: Entropy decay for interacting particle systems

 Examples of IPS satisfying the above conditions are the stochastic Ising model or more general Glauber dynamics.
 As another example consider the exclusion process on $\{0,1\}^{\Z^d}$ with rates

-Here $p(x,y)$ describes the possibly non-symmetric rate of moving a particle from $x$ to site $y$.
+Here, $p(x,y)$ describes the possibly non-symmetric rate of moving a particle from $x$ to site $y$.
 Such processes are contained in the class of IPS satisfying above conditions as long as $p(x,y)>0$ implies $p(y,x)>0$.
 Contact processes or voter models have trap states and thus our approach can not be applied.

-In this paper we want to consider models given in terms of translation-invariant non-null quasilocal specifications $\g$ and transformations given by translation-invariant IPS dynamics.
-Recall the notion of non-nullness for probability measures. \begin{defn} A random field $\nu$ is non-null if there exists $\d>0$ and a version of the single-site conditional probabilities such that $\nu(\eta_0|\eta_{0^c})\ge\d$ for $\nu$-a.a.~$\eta$. \end{defn} For any translation invariant probability measure $\nu$, let us define the \textit{relative entropy loss density} via
+In this paper we want to analyze Gibbsian models given in terms of translation-invariant non-null quasilocal specifications $\g$ and transformations given by translation-invariant IPS dynamics which have at least one of the Gibbs measures as a time-stationary measure.
+Our main tool is to consider the evolution of the relative entropy density.
+Let us define for any $\nu,\mu\in\PP_\theta$ with $\mu P_t^L=\mu$ and $\L_n$, the \textit{relative entropy loss} via

-where $\L$ runs over hypercubes centered at the origin, whenever the limit exists.
-As we will explain in more detail in the next subsection, the limit exists if $\nu$ is non-null.
-In particular in that case $g_L(\nu|\mu)\le0$ as proved in the following lemma. \begin{lem} Let $\nu$ be a translation-invariant and non-null probability measure and $L$ a well-defined translation-invariant IPS generator with finitely many types of transitions and uniformly continuous rates.
-Assume that for $L$ there exists a translation-invariant asymptotically-decoupled time-stationary Gibbs measure $\mu\in\GG(\g)$ where $\g$ is translation-invariant non-null and quasilocal.
-Then $g_L(\nu|\mu)\le0$. \end{lem}